Bein Hazmanim

-The Yeshiva year typically begins on 1 Elul, this being Rosh Chodesh Elul.
-The first Zman runs for five and a half weeks until the end of Yom Kippur on 10 Tishrei.
+The yeshiva year typically begins on 1 Elul—this being Rosh Chodesh Elul.
+The first zman runs for five and a half weeks; until the end of Yom Kippur on 10 Tishrei.
 The month of Elul, the beginning of Tishrei, and the High Holy Days, all marked by focus on repentance, are followed by the extended, more joyous holiday of Sukkot at the end of Tishrei.
-The first major Bein Hazmanim period usually begins immediately following Yom Kippur, and runs at least until the end of Sukkot (22 Tishrei in Israel, 23 Tishrei in the Diaspora).
-Some Yeshivas extend Bein Hazmanim until the end of Tishrei.
+The first major bein hazmanim period usually begins immediately following Yom Kippur, and runs at least until the end of Sukkot (22 Tishrei in Israel, and 23 Tishrei in the diaspora).
+Some yeshivas extend bein hazmanim until the end of Tishrei.

-Choref Zman (winter semester) begins after Sukkot and is the longest Zman of the Yeshiva year.
+Choref zman begins after Sukkot and is the longest zman of the yeshiva year.
 It spans the month of Cheshvan through the end of Adar, with only a few holidays in the middle (Hanukkah, Tu BiShvat, and Purim).
-This Zman traditionally ends early in the month Nissan, either on Rosh Chodesh Nissan or a few days later.
-Bein Hazmanim beginning at this juncture in the year spans most of Nissan, which includes the holiday of Passover in its entirety (15-21 Nissan (22 Nissan in the Diaspora)).
+This zman traditionally ends early in the month of Nissan—either on Rosh Chodesh Nissan or a few days later.
+Bein hazmanim beginning at this juncture in the year span most of Nissan, which includes the holiday of Pesach in its entirety (15-21 Nissan, and 22 Nissan in the diaspora).

-After Passover, Yeshiva starts up again by the beginning of Iyar.
-Kayitz Zman, the summer semester, runs for just over three months, concluding with The Three Weeks.
-These three weeks of mourning culminate with Tisha B'Av and the end of Kayitz Zman.
-Between Tisha B’Av and 1 Elul are around three weeks, which make up the final period of Bein Hazmanim in the Yeshiva year.
+After Passover, yeshiva starts up again by the beginning of Iyar.
+Kayitz zman runs for just over three months, and concludes with The Three Weeks.
+These three weeks of mourning culminate with Tisha B'Av and the end of kayitz zman.
+Between Tisha B’Av and 1 Elul are roughly three weeks, which make up the final bein hazmanim in the yeshiva year.

-Bein Hazmanim Through the Ages
+Bein Hazmanim through the ages

 While the institution of Bein Hazmanim is recent relative to the long history of Jewish study, there are a few precedents in the Jewish canon for this concept.

-Early Precursors
+Early precursors

 In the Mishnah and Talmud there are records of Friday and Sabbath being days off for Yeshiva students.
 Perhaps the earliest source of an extended Yeshiva vacation is Rava, who allowed his students at the Pumbedita Academy to take off the months of Nissan and Tishrei for the purposes of farming (although it is assumed that most students did not actually leave).
 During the Amoraic and Middle Ages, Yeshiva learning was largely confined to the Yeshiva itself.
 Jews lived in precarious situations, and during holidays the Yeshiva setting itself provided the most secure environment.
 There was a notion amongst the Tosafists of having two distinct Zmanim, one beginning on Rosh Chodesh Cheshvan and one beginning on Rosh Chodesh Iyar.
 But aside from this, Bein Hazmanim is altogether not mentioned in pre-Acharon Jewish texts.